SatyendraBanjare/SatyendraBanjare.github.io/_posts/2018-03-17-Home-Automation.md

 ## Connecting Pi to Server
 For now we are simply connecting raspberry pi to Server and looping through to update the data every second.

 _(NOTE : This functionality however should be upgraded to make asynchronous calls.
-I have some part of this done at https://github.com/SatyendraBanjare/Project-HomeAutomation )_
+I have some part of this done at Advanced-Feature-Branch on  https://github.com/SatyendraBanjare/Project-HomeAutomation )_

 install some dependencies in raspberry using: